taikedz/dedupe/README.md

 .Trash/
 ```

-### beacons
+### beacons (deep-nested paths)

 Beacon paths are specified by starting with `./`

-On entering any dir, the beacon paths are checked:

-* If the current dir has any of the specified paths
-* then the whole directory is immediately skipped
+Before entering any dir, its beacon paths are checked: if the current dir has any of the specified paths then the whole directory is immediately skipped.

 Example in `~/.dedupe/ignore` file